MouradAKLOUF/Python_REST_API/README.md

 Building REST API for connecting to Flask server

-Project built using flask  flask_restful  flask_sqlalchemy
+Project built using: flask,  flask_restful, and  flask_sqlalchemy